national level, the Multi-Ministry Taskforce has announced that we move to

 - have been in contact with a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice, in the past 14 days.

 If (a) or (b) applies to you, please make your declaration at the Staff Declaration Form.

-- Confirmed/suspect Case – A person confirmed or suspected by MOH to have the Novel Coronavirus.
+- Confirmed/Suspect Case – A person confirmed or suspected by MOH to have COVID-19.

 - Person under Quarantine Order – A person under quarantine order from MOH.